-How stem cells heal degenerative joint disease after years of cortisone and painkillers
+Can stem cells heal degenerative joint disease after years of cortisone, anti-inflammatory and painkiller damage?

 Before you read on, if you have questions about how stem cells heal degenerative joint disease after years of cortisone and painkillers, get help and information form our Caring Medical staff

 The main factor however is that the osteoarthritic joint is degenerating faster than the body can fix it.
 The body’s healing response is inflammation.
 Inflammation will turn on and continue staying on until the joint is healed.

 But what if the joint does not heal because the injury is too severe for the body to heal on its own?

 - Then the inflammatory mechanism will be stuck in the “open” position, chronic inflammation will continue trying to heal something it can’t.

 The pharmaceutical industry has made billions and billions producing anti-inflammatories to try to get the inflammation to shut off.
 Nature’s way is for chondrocytes (healing and rebuilding cells in our body) to repair damage and produce its own anti-inflammatory protection system for the new cartilage the chondrocytes is building.

 - Once repair is complete, the signal goes from cell to cell that healing has been achieved and the immune system stops the inflammation.